rtomik/k3s_ansible/readme.md

 This project automates the deployment of a k3s cluster on multiple nodes, along with the following applications:

+- Metalb (LoadBalancer)
 - Traefik (Ingress Controller)
 - Longhorn (Distributed Block Storage)
 - ArgoCD (GitOps Continuous Delivery)
 - Rancher (Kubernetes Management Platform)
 - Authentik (SSO)
 - Prometheus Stack (Monitoring)
+- Grafana
 - GitLab
-- Metalb (K3s LoadBalancer)
+- Homepage

-## Prerequisites
+## Requirements

 - Linux system/vm/or WSL on Windows where you can clone the repo.
-With packages Ansible 2.9 or higher and kubectl
+With Ansible and kubectl
-- Linux bare metal servers or VMs with installed Ubuntu Server 24.04 (Recommended 3)
+- Linux bare metal servers or VMs with installed Ubuntu Server 24.04 (recommended 3)
 - SSH access to all nodes (ssh keys to root)
 - Domain (recommended: https://porkbun.com/ or https://www.duckdns.org/)
 - Tailscale account https://login.tailscale.com/admin/settings/keys and create new auth keys